krhoda/wasm_crossword_generator/example/react_web_example/README.md

 # Create-React-App + WASM Anagram Crossword Game

-This repository contains a working demo using the `wasm_crossword_generator` npm package.
+This directory contains a working demo using the `wasm_crossword_generator` npm package.
 If you have npm installed, you can simply clone this repository, open a terminal in this directory and run:
 ```
 $ npm i
 $ npm start